In this guide to eating out with food allergies, chefs share their best tips to help you have a safe meal and an enjoyable experience.

 Bring a Chef Card

 I mentioned earlier that a little gratitude goes a long way.
 As someone who used to work in food service, I think this deserves mentioning again.
 Chefs and restaurant staff work hard and, in most cases, they really are aiming to please.
-They know that if they do a great job they will make their patrons happy and they know that happy patrons are returning patrons.
-For a quality dining establishment especially, this is very important!
+They know that if they do a great job they will make their patrons happy.
+And they know that happy patrons are returning patrons!

 Finally, don’t forget to tip your server well for providing an excellent dining experience.
 You are not a typical customer with typical needs.
 You have special requests and expectations and should reward the server for being attentive to them.